jacksleight/statamic-distill/README.md

 Stills are exactly the same as [query scopes](https://statamic.dev/extending/query-scopes-and-filters), but for Distill queries.
 You can create them by adding a new class in `app/Stills/*.php`.
 They have an `apply` method that receives the query builder object and array of tag parameters.

+### Usage in PHP

-### Query Builder
+#### Query Builder

-You can query a value manually in PHP using the Distill facade.
+You can query a value manually in PHP using the `Distill::query()` method.
 The query builder class has camel cased method names that match the tag parameters above, plus all the usual `where` methods:

 ```php
 use JackSleight\StatamicDistill\Facades\Distill;